boetiusj/hugo/content/pages/color-help.md

 ---
-title: "What Color Should I Paint My Living Room?"
+title: "What Color Should I Paint My House?"
 url: "color-help"
 description: "Choose the right colors for your home - with confidence.
 The right resources make it easy."
 keywords: "house paint, colors, living room color, exterior colors, kansas city, crestwood painting"